senzhaocode/ScaR/README.md

 ScaR package
 ========================

-Use scaffold realigning approach to detect the prevalence and recurrence of known fusion transcripts across samples
+Use scaffold re-aligning approach to detect the prevalence and recurrence of known fusion transcripts across samples

 ![alt text](http://folk.uio.no/senz/Demo.png)